 Because it was only the second preview, there was no official stage-dooring, but that didn’t stop anyone from waiting for their favorite performers.
 Amanda and I were one of the last people there, and we got to meet Ricky Ubeda, one of our favorite dancers and So You Think You Can Dance season 11 winner, and Jacob Guzman, a Newsies Broadway alumnus and fellow twin.

-Most importantly, I need to say that I am DEFINITELY opposed to Amar Ramasar being the cast as Bernardo.
+Most importantly, I need to say that I am against Amar Ramasar being the cast as Bernardo.
 I know many theatre fans are against/boycotting this show because of him and the sexual harassment he took part while at the New York City Ballet, that is fair.
 If you want to boycott the show, please do.
 If you do not want to see the show because of him, please do.
 However, I wanted to see this show to experience a new take on a favorite, give my support to other performers like some of my favorite dancers Ricky Ubeda, Jacob Guzman, Ben Cook, and Jarred Manista.
 Not to mention, this show features 32 Broadway debuts!
 I refuse to let him ruin this show for me.
 I do wish the production would recast the role, and I have signed the petition for it.